luddehs/Svartklubben-FM/README.md

 ## Security Features and Defensive Design

 ### User Authentication
+- Django's LoginRequiredMixin: Ensures that non-authenticated users attempting to access secure pages are redirected to the login page.

 ### Form Validation
 - If incorrect or empty data is entered into a form, the form will not submit.
 Instead, a warning will appear, informing the user which field contains the error.